-So, here goes: I am a South Park fan.
-The spiritual child of Matt Stone & Trey Parker, (almost) always manages to crack me up; at least when the toilet humour is kept to a minimum.
+I am somewhat of a South Park fan.
+The spiritual child of Matt Stone & Trey Parker, usually manages to crack me up and it helps when their points they make and the jabs they take are effective.
 I find myself disagreeing with some of the messages its creators try to shove in our heads however.

 Episode 9 of Season 5

 Dealing with the anthrax phobia, the ridiculous security measures and the Afghanistan war, this episode has a lot of premise since these issues were quite sensitve at the time.

 I found myself agreeing with the messages regarding the anthrax phobia (gas masks, checkpoints, confiscation of plastic scissors for being considered weapons – it’s all there).
 What similar examples in the past have shown, is that excessive paranoia will only lead to panic and a situations that resemble a powder keg and will bring total loss of control.
 The most important message of the whole episode though was the presentation of the afghan kids (watch the episode if you haven’t), which look like arab doppelgangers of the four main characters.
 Really, those people over the Middle East and pretty much around the world are pretty much Average Joes like us.
 This is only intensified when showing receiving a few bucks as a gift from students in the USA as aid while at the same time the have their homes destroyed.

 All these are fine, but that damn final scene (the “I’ve learnt something today” part) though ruins it for me.
 Here’s a quick description of what happens:

 Stan finds a dropped USA flag on the ground and uses his coat to help it stand vertically again.
 Kyle comments in surprise that “I though the afghan kids talked you into not liking America”.
 Stan replies with “America may have some problems, but it’s our home, our team.
 And if you don’t want to root for our team, you should get the hell out of our stadium”, followed by a military style salute.